 Behavioral Cohorts allow you to create a custom definition of a group of users based on the events or sequence of events they have performed.
 You can create cohorts based on behavior and/or properties and view them as a segment on our graphs such as Event Segmentation, Funnel Analysis, and Retention Analysis.

 Cohorts can be created in three ways:

-- Behavioral Cohorts Tab: Uploading a CSV or text file of User IDs or Amplitude IDs.
+- Cohort Tab: Uploading a CSV or text file of User IDs or Amplitude IDs into a user cohort.

 - Microscope: Saving the users who make up a certain data point in a chart as a cohort.